-Amendment 40-20, including a new edition of the supplement, was published on 1st January 2020 and becomes mandatory on 1st June 2022.
-Amendment work is undertaken by the Sub-Committee on Carriage of Cargoes and Containers (CCC) In addition to incorporating amendments arising from the United Nations Committee of Experts in Geneva, the Sub-Committee also considers proposals for amendments prepared by IMO's Member States.
+Amendment 41-22 was published on 1st January 2023 and entered into force on 1st January 2024.

+Amendment work is undertaken by the Sub- Committee on Carriage of Cargoes and Containers (CCC) on an ongoing basis.
+In addition to incorporating amendments arising from the United Nations Committee of Experts in Geneva, the Sub-Committee also considers proposals for amendments prepared by IMO's Member States.
 All amendments must be approved by IMO's most senior technical committee, the Maritime Safety Committee (MSC) before they can be published in the next edition of the IMDG Code.